Skip to main content

 Francis Schweigert—Professor Emeritus

-Francis J. “Frank” Schweigert is completing his 17th year at Metro State University where he served ten years as a professor in the College of Management teaching in and co-directing the Master’s Program in Public and Nonprofit Administration, four years as inaugural dean of the College of Community Studies and Public Affairs, and three years as a professor in the Philosophy Department in the College of Liberal Arts.
+Francis J. “Frank” Schweigert is completing his 17th year at Metro State University where he served ten years as a professor in the College of Business and Management teaching in and co-directing the Master’s Program in Public and Nonprofit Administration, four years as inaugural dean of the College of Community Studies and Public Affairs, and three years as a professor in the Philosophy Department in the College of Liberal Arts.
 Prior to coming to Metro State, Schweigert worked for the Northwest Area Foundation as a community liaison and director of evaluation and research in regional economic development.
 Earlier in his career, he served Twin Cities area churches as a parish administrator and director of religious education.
 Overall, he has provided fifty years of professional service in nonprofit organizations as a staff person or as a director or officer on nonprofit governing boards and has served as a volunteer mediator and circle keeper in dispute resolution and restorative justice since 1996.

 Schweigert earned his doctorate in educational policy and administration from the University of Minnesota in 1997, focusing on the social and philosophical foundations of education, and has published numerous articles and chapters on public ethics, evaluation, leadership, and restorative justice.
 His recent book, "Business Ethics Education and the Pragmatic Pursuit of the Good," was published by Springer Media in 2016.